FRUITS OF THE MOOD

 James Mason

 Mason was a devoted lover of animals, particularly cats.
-He and his wife, Pamela Mason, co-authored the book The Cats in Our Lives, which was published in 1949.
+He and his wife, Pamela Mason, co-authored the book The cats in our lives, which was published in 1949.
 James Mason wrote most of the book and also illustrated it.
-In The Cats in Our Lives, he recounted humorous and sometimes touching tales of the cats (as well as a few dogs) he had known and loved.
+In his book, he recounted humorous and sometimes touching tales of the cats (as well as a few dogs) he had known and loved.

 Aucun commentaire: